ZuzanaElt/Team-profile-generator/README.md

 ## Contribution guidelines
-  Please get in touch
+  Please get in touch if you would like to contribute.

 ## Test instructions
-  No tests required as aplication was tested.
-If needed NPM test can be run in your terminal.
+  No tests are required as aplication was tested.
+If needed npm test can be run in your terminal.

 ## Questions